evanshortiss/evanshortiss.github.io/_posts/2022-03-15-crc-tailscale.markdown

 Turns out [Tailscale](https://tailscale.com/) is a perfect solution to managing a small mesh network.
 Tailscale provides a zero config option for connecting all of my devices via a VPN.
-Basically, Tailscale enables peer-to-peer mesh of connections between registered devices using the WireGuard protocol.
+Basically, Tailscale enables a peer-to-peer mesh of encrypted connections between registered your devices using the WireGuard protocol.
 This means that my MacBook can communicate with my Fedora machine in my office, even when I'm out and about.